Bridging loans for non-standard properties

 Exit strategy is always the central question in bridging, but it carries additional weight in non-standard property cases because the exit is typically dependent on addressing the non-standard characteristics during the bridging term.
 An exit that depends on refinancing onto a mainstream buy-to-let mortgage once refurbishment is complete needs to be assessed against whether a mainstream buy-to-let lender would actually accept the property once the works are done.
 An exit that depends on selling at a price consistent with improved comparable properties needs to be assessed against whether the specific non-standard characteristics of the property might still suppress its value relative to those comparables even after refurbishment.

 Lenders typically want to understand not just what the exit is, but why it is achievable within the term given the specific non-standard characteristics of the property.
 A sale exit needs realistic pricing assumptions supported by comparable evidence, a realistic marketing timeline, and a clear route to market.
-A refinance exit needs confirmation that the property will meet the criteria of the intended refinance lender — not just in general terms, but specifically given the construction type, layout, or other non-standard characteristics that are present.
-Our guide to what counts as a strong exit strategy covers what lenders typically need to see in detail.
+A refinance exit needs confirmation that the property will meet the criteria of the intended refinance lender, not just in general terms, but specifically given the construction type, layout, or other non-standard characteristics that are present.
+The guide to what counts as a strong exit strategy covers what lenders typically need to see in detail.

 Borrower experience and track record

-For straightforward non-standard cases — a condition-led purchase with a clear refurbishment plan and a well-evidenced exit — borrower experience is less critical than the quality of the deal itself.
+For straightforward non-standard cases (a condition-led purchase with a clear refurbishment plan and a well-evidenced exit) borrower experience is less critical than the quality of the deal itself.
 For more complex non-standard transactions involving unusual construction, significant legal issues, or conversion projects, lenders often place more weight on whether the borrower has relevant experience to execute the plan.
 This is not about excluding new investors but about the lender’s confidence that the exit plan is realistic: an experienced developer’s assessment of a refurbishment timeline is more credible to a lender than the same timeline from someone who has not managed a similar project before.

 Where a borrower is less experienced and the deal is complex, lenders may compensate by applying more conservative LTV limits, requiring more detailed evidence of the works plan and budget, or attaching additional conditions to the offer.
 Working with an experienced broker who can present the case in a way that addresses the lender’s concerns about execution capability, and who can identify lenders whose appetite for the specific non-standard characteristic is well established, is one of the most practical ways a less experienced borrower can strengthen a non-standard bridging application.